sfence/hades_extrafarming/README.md

 #### Nodes and Aliasing

-This mod is a direct replacement for the old Farming Plus mod and replaces all of it's nodes and items with one's found within Farming Redo.
+This mod is also a direct replacement for the older Farming Plus mod and will replace all of it's nodes and items with one's found within Farming Redo.

 #### AMB